Sunday, June 24, 2018

 The Yardbirds -- "Having a Rave Up"

-The Yardbirds' second album, Having a Rave Up with The Yardbirds, issued in 1965, was the band's first with new guitarist Jeff Beck replacing Eric Clapton.
+The Yardbirds' second album, Having a Rave Up with The Yardbirds, was issued in 1965.
+It was the band's first with new guitarist Jeff Beck replacing Eric Clapton.
 But for whatever reason, only half the album features Beck.
 The whole second side is made up of live cuts with Clapton that were recorded the previous year.

-This compilation really doesn't make much sense, especially when one considers the fact that the band had recorded enough songs with Beck to fill the entire album.
+This compilation really doesn't make much sense, especially when one considers that the band recorded enough songs with Beck to fill the entire album.
 This re-imagined version fixes that.

 SIDE A